adanbaev-s-auca-2022/database-fall-2025/README.md

 Database labs, that we are required to do, starting from #3

+//Sultanbek Adanbaev